alanrob17/Python-Notes/README.md

 # Python Notes

-This is where keep my notes on using Python.
+This is where I keep my notes on using Python.